Particular/docs.particular.net/previews/azure-functions-service-bus.md

 snippet: endpoint-configuration

-The endpoint is automatically configured with the endpoint name, the transport connection string, and the logger passed into the function using a static factory method provided by `ServiceBusTriggeredEndpointConfiguration.FromAttributes` method.
+The endpoint is automatically configured with the endpoint name and the transport connection string based on the values defined in the `[ServiceBusTrigger]` attribute using the `ServiceBusTriggeredEndpointConfiguration.FromAttributes` method.

 Alternatively, the endpoint name can be passed in manually: